vaibhavvst24/Movie-Recommendation-System/app/Readme.md

-# 🎬 Movie Recommendation API
+# 🎬 Movie Recommendation System API

 This project is a FastAPI-based backend for a Movie Recommendation System.
 It provides REST API endpoints that generate personalized movie recommendations based on a user's ID and viewing context.